Definition of Net Operating Income

 Example #1

 James is a real estate dealer in New York and owns two malls.
-He is in an urge to invest in a new project so that he can run and manage the projects better than the current owners.
+He urges to invest in a new project to run and manage the projects better than the current owners.
 He wants to evaluate two malls’ net operating income, which shows the following details on the income statement.

 Amount ($)